LAGFlynn/EdgeCommons/README.md

 - Sound (integration of CreateJS/SoundJS by Grant Skinner)
 - Data Injection (inject Data from HTML into the Edge composition)
 - Drupal Module to load Edge compositions and inject data easily (by Timm Jansen)
-- We've got plenty more the pipeline ;)
+- We've got plenty more in the pipeline ;)

 **Quickstart Guide**